In ScaleFT, a project is an authorization scope, similar to a Domain in Active Directory, or a Realm in Kerberos.

 A project associates a collection of resources with a set of configurations, including RBAC and access policies.

-You can think of a project as a programmable Certificate Authority for client certificates, including OpenSSH CA certificates and X.509 certificates, as well as signed objects such as JWTs which are not certificates.
+Projects can be used to manage access to Windows servers, Linux servers, or web applications.
+You can think of a project as a programmable Certificate Authority for client certificates, including OpenSSH CA certificates and X.509 certificates, as well as signed objects such as JWTs.

-To create a project, click “Projects” in the top bar of the Dashboard, then click “New Project”.
+To create a project in the Dashboard, click “Projects” in the top bar, then click “New Project”.

 Choose a unique name to identify your project.
 It may not contain spaces or special characters, other than